dusty-nv/jetson-inference/docs/aux-streaming.md

 ## WebRTC

-This projects includes a built-in WebRTC server for input/output streaming of video to/from client web browsers, including Chrome/Chromium, mobile Android, and mobile iOS (Safari).
+This projects includes a built-in WebRTC server (input/output) for streaming video to/from client web browsers.
 You can use this for conveniently viewing video streams when your Jetson is headless and doesn't have a display attached, or for easily building interactive webapps that use Jetson and edge AI on the backend.
+Test browsers include Chrome/Chromium, mobile Android, and mobile iOS (Safari).

 ``` bash
 $ video-viewer /dev/video0 webrtc://@:8554/my_output               # send V4L2 webcam to browser